 The site is owned by Reigate and Banstead Borough Council.
-The Banstead Common Conservators (BCC) are legally responsible for overall site management and maintenance.
-Reigate and Banstead Borough Council are responsible for rights and duties associated with land ownership and management of highways trees.
-Roadside verges are either managed by BCC or Surrey County Council (SCC) depending on location.
+Under statute, Banstead Commons Conservators are legally responsible for overall site management and maintenance.
+Reigate and Banstead Borough Council are responsible for some duties associated with land ownership.
+Highway verges are either managed by BCC, Reigate and Banstead Borough Council or Surrey County Council depending on their location.